Are you ready to be a part of something bigger in healthcare?

 If so, we have a role for you!

-The State of Connecticut, Department of Mental Health and Addiction Services (DMHAS) is seeking a qualified individual to join our team as our Director of Electronic Health Record Ambulatory Applications (PCN 138519).
-This position will work within the Office of the Commissioner and will be a part of our Health Information Technology (HIT) Division.
+The State of Connecticut, Department of Mental Health and Addiction Services (DMHAS) is seeking a qualified individual for the position of DMHAS Assistant Director of the Prevention and Promotion Division (PCN 139945) to join our team.
+This position will work within the Office of the Commissioner and will be a part of the Prevention and Health Promotion Division.
+The Assistant Director reports to the Director and assists in long-term visioning, goal-setting, management, evaluation and leading initiatives to improve prevention data quality and analytics.
 Find out more information on this great opportunity below!

 - Work Schedule: Monday - Friday